zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-album-details.md

 **data** contains the Album object that was returned from the server.

 **total** is a calculated field, and returns the album price multiplied by the selected quantity.
-It uses the **.get()** method on the Kendo observable to retrieve the price and quantity so that if either of those values changes, the bound view will be notified that the **total()** function needs to be re-executed to get an updated value.
+It uses the **.get()** method on the Kendo observable to retrieve the price and quantity; if either of those values changes, the bound view will be notified that the **total()** function needs to be re-executed to get an updated value.
 If we had simply used "return data.Price * this.quantity;" then the view would not have updated when quantity changed.